KnairdA/blog.kummerlaender.eu/source/00_content/pages/projects/graph_storage.md

 # GraphStorage

-…is a Graph storage and query library based on Google LevelDB.
+…is a Graph storage and query library based on Google LevelDB and written in C++.

 It currently supports integer indexed nodes with properties and directed edges with types.
 The integer IDs are serialized _by hand_, values are serialized using protocol buffers.
 Everything is stored in a single sorted [LevelDB] database.